 For decades, westerns had good guys chasing bad guys, good guys looking to wipe bad guys off the face of the world.
 Spaghetti westerns subverted the moral facet of the good guy, and the Coen Brothers then eliminated the morality equation.
 They had characters who kill and who run, and this started with ‘Blood Simple’ and attained perfection with ‘No Country For Old Men’.

 NCFOM expresses a very feral aspect of humans; Chigurh is the cat that will chase down the mouse and the cheese at all costs, and Moss the mouse that has no aim but to run away with the cheese.
 And alongside this chaotic cat-and-mouse chase is Sheriff Bell, who represents the concept of the convention, which applies to both society and film, and how conventions have no place in a riveting cluster-f**k like this.
 Here is the 9th entry in the list of greatest best picture Oscar winners.

 10. Moonlight (2016)

-Split into three narrative sections : self-realization, self-acceptance and a search for catharsis, the three sections explore physical, sexual and emotional maturity in Chiron’s lives.
+Split into three narrative sections: self-realization, self-acceptance and a search for catharsis, the three sections explore physical, sexual and emotional maturity in Chiron’s lives.
 Yet maturity as a gay underprivileged black man only means to build a stronger closet to shield himself from his unforgiving environment.
-Aided by beautiful cinematography that elevate the poignancy of the subject matter, with Nicholas Britell’s heartbreaking score, that signify the stirring intensity of every second in Chiron’s life, which in turn is acted out opulently.
+Aided by beautiful cinematography that elevates the poignancy of the subject matter, with Nicholas Britell’s heartbreaking score, that signifies the stirring intensity of every second in Chiron’s life, which in turn is acted out opulently.